duckdegen/apebot/readme.md

+# 🚨🚨🚨 GITCOIN GRANT expiring on 2023/05/09 23:59 UTC! 🚨🚨🚨
+We are currently enrolled our Job Aggregator, JobStash, in a gitcoin grant, and we only have 4 donations.
+PLEASE, if you ever benefitted from reading this source code, support me by donating to our gitcoin grant.
+Even just 1 DAI.
+Find out all about it here: https://explorer.gitcoin.co/#/round/1/0xaa40e2e5c8df03d792a52b5458959c320f86ca18/0xaa40e2e5c8df03d792a52b5458959c320f86ca18-226
+It only take ±40 donations to reach the top of that list, if only 3% of you donated we'd make it and have a chance of funding our continued development for the next few months.
+THANK YOU!

 # 📣📣📣 I'm launching a new project for all you rekt degens out there: https://jobstash.xyz , a job aggregator for all jobs in crypto.
 Check out the launch announcement at https://twitter.com/jobstash_xyz/status/1631319596228567041 and join the telegram at https://telegram.me/jobstash